nackjicholson/aiosql/docs/source/database-driver-adapters.rst

     queries = aiosql.from_path("foo.sql", driver_adapter=AcmeAdapter)

-Alternatively, an adapter can be registered or overriden:
+Alternatively, an adapter can be registered or overridden:

 .. code:: python